Auction of American Paintings, Furniture & Decorative Arts on March 27, 2019

 Furniture offerings featured an American Aesthetic Movement table made in the early 1870s by Herter Brothers in New York that fetched $28,125, exceeding its estimate of $12,000-20,000.
-Similar in form to an example in the Cleveland Museum of Art, the table combines Japanese-inspired structure and ornament with a fine floral marquetry top probably imported from Paris (est. $12,000-20,000).
+Similar in form to an example in the Cleveland Museum of Art, the table combined Japanese-inspired structure and ornament with a fine floral marquetry top probably imported from Paris.

 In 1815, Samuel Kirk opened what has become America’s oldest silversmith.
 The firm created a style of intricate floral repoussé, known as “Baltimore Silver,” an early example of which was an 1828 tea service from a Connecticut Collector that realized $8,175 against an estimate of $7,000-10,000.
 The tea service was elaborately decorated with birds and butterflies surrounded by flowers and foliage.

 We Invite You to Auction!

 Consignments are currently being accepted for future sales.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.

 For information, please contact: